 The consciousness of Zen specifically as the immediate understanding of the Dharma dawned in the mind of Hui-neng.
 If Bodhidharma used the term, wu-hsin for the Dharma, Hui-neng replaced hsin with nien.
 Nien is generally ‘memory’, ‘recollection’, ‘thinking of the past’, etc., and is used as equivalent to the Sanskrit smrti.
 Therefore, when it is used in connection with wu as wu-nien, this is asmrti, that is ‘loss of meaning’ or ‘forgetfulness’, and in this sense it is used in the Sanskrit texts. . . .
-When Hui-neng makes Wu-nien the most fundamental fact in the life of Zen, it corresponds to the Triple Emancipation—sunyata, animitta, and apranihita*—for the realization of the Wu-nien means emancipation for Zen followers. – D. T. Suzuki (1971, p.
-30) (*empty, undifferentiated, desireless)
+When Hui-neng makes Wu-nien the most fundamental fact in the life of Zen, it corresponds to the Triple Emancipation — sunyata, animitta, and apranihita* — for the realization of the Wu-nien means emancipation for Zen followers. – D. T. Suzuki (1971, p.
+30)

 (First part translated by D. T. Suzuki)

-“[Consciousness] moves ever forward, never halting in its progression through the three periods as one thought succeeds another without interruption.
-In order to descend to the Dharmakaya, the stream of thought must be cut off just once; then we separate from the Rupakaya, and here there is no dwelling of thought anywhere on anything.
-If thought dwells anywhere on anything just once, it ceases to flow freely—this is called being in bondage.
-When there is no dwelling of thought anywhere on anything—this is being unbound.
-Therefore, no abiding anywhere is made the root.
+“[Consciousness] moves ever forward, never halting in its progression through past, present and future as one thought succeeds another without interruption.
+In order to descend to the Dharmakaya the stream of thought must be cut off just once; then we separate from the Rupakaya, and here there is no dwelling of thought anywhere on anything.
+If thought dwells anywhere on anything just once, it ceases to flow freely: this is called being in bondage.
+When there is no dwelling of thought anywhere on anything, this is being unbound.
+Therefore, not abiding anywhere is made the root.

 “Good friends, being detached from all external forms, this is no-form.
 When you are detached from form, the essence of your nature is pure.
 Therefore, no-form is made the body.

 “When names are grasped, various thoughts about the world arise; these thoughts lead people astray.
 All erroneous ideas about the world arise from this.
 So it is that our teaching is established on the foundation of no-thought.
 Views must be gotten rid of in order not to become entangled in thoughts.
 If thoughts are not aroused, no-thought is no place.
 ‘No’ (wu) is no what?
 ‘Thought’ (nien) means thinking of what?
-‘Wu’ is no dualism, no passions.
-(See footnote 1) Thought rises from original nature (tathata).
-Original nature is the body; thoughts are the functioning of original nature.
-Thoughts, which come from original nature, function in seeing, hearing, perceiving and knowing (drista-sruta-mata-jnata), but original nature itself is not defiled by the myriad things; it remains forever free.
+‘Wu’ is no dualism, no passions (see footnote 1).
+Thought rises from original nature (tathata).
+Original nature is [like] the body; thoughts are the functioning of original nature.
+Thoughts, which arise from original nature, function in that which is seen, heard, believed and known (drista-sruta-mata-jnata), but original nature itself is not defiled by the myriad things; it remains forever free.
 So we read in the Vimalakirti,* ‘He who is adept in the discrimination of the manifold phenomena abides immovably in the First Principle.'”
 (Suzuki, 1971, pp. 33-35)

 (Second part translated by Philip Yampolsky)